Nazeim/docs.wavesplatform/docs/en/waves-node/how-to-install-a-node/on-ubuntu.md

 For added security, it is recommended to store your wallet and configuration applications on an encrypted partition.
 You can read about it [here](https://help.ubuntu.com/community/EncryptedFilesystems).

-Also, you may want to limit the use of these folders only specified users.
+Also, you may want to limit the use of the node folders to only the specified users.
 You can read about it [here](http://manpages.ubuntu.com/manpages/precise/man1/chown.1.html).
-Our scripts in deb packages create user waves and the waves app, wallet and data folders by default belong to him.
+The scripts in deb packages create the user `waves` and the waves app, wallet and data folders by default belong to this user.

 If you decide to use RPC, you should protect it with embedded in ubuntu `ufw` or any other firewall.
 You can read about it [here](https://www.digitalocean.com/community/tutorials/how-to-setup-a-firewall-with-ufw-on-an-ubuntu-and-debian-cloud-server).
 If your server is public and available to the Internet and you decide to enable and use RPC, then allow only certain methods using [Nginx's proxy\_pass module](http://nginx.org/ru/docs/http/ngx_http_proxy_module.html) and do not forget to set the `apiKeyHash` in waves.conf.